 In most other markets, retailers and brands are able to develop co-beneficial partnerships based on their ability to share information.
 Sephora, the world’s leading specialty beauty retailer, shares point-of-sale and inventory details with supplier brands, allowing for vendor managed inventory partnerships that save time and generate more profitability.
 Empowered by data, brands can control costs, grow market share, and increase sales at an influential retailer like Sephora.
 In the cannabis market today, there is an overload of communication around maintaining the buyer-brand relationship, but very little exchange of real-time data between retailers and brands.

-We’ve discussed how sharing sales data can improve inventory management, product branding, and retail synergy by identifying target customers that brands and retailers have in common and then focusing on how best to serve those customers.
+We’ve discussed how sharing sales data can improve inventory management, product branding, and retail synergy by identifying target customers that brands and retailers have in common and then focusing on how best to serve those customers with our marijuana vendor managed inventory system.
 Sharing data between partners also creates a sense of transparency, which leads to a circle of trust.
 Trust enables co-beneficial partnerships and improved relations between brands and retailers.
 When brands and retailers trust each other to act in the best interest of the partnership and of their shared customer base, they will do more volume together, opening the door for retailers to negotiate partnership agreements and improving communication efficiency throughout the supply chain.

 Retail-Brand Partnership Agreements Become Possible

 Establishing trust in a relationship takes transparency and time.
-Proactively sharing information is one way to create a sense of transparency and if the information is consistently shared over time, a circle of trust is established among partners.
+Proactively sharing information via a marijuana vendor managed inventory agreement is one way to create a sense of transparency and if the information is consistently shared over time, a circle of trust is established among partners.
 Referencing real-time data gives both brands and retailers tools to drive down costs and improve efficiency, leading to purchasing agreements that are beneficial to both parties.

 Improved Retail-Brand Communication

-Currently, there is an excess of inefficient communication between brands and retailers.
+Currently, there is an excess of inefficient communication between brands and retailers that could be remedied with marijuana vendor managed inventory agreements.
 Retailers’ procurement teams easily spend hours a day fending off requests from brands for sales and inventory data.
 On the other end, brand reps are spending at least 30 minutes a week, per retailer, trying to get this information and coordinate orders through text, phone calls, and email.
 When retailers attempt to share information, they are subject to manually sorting through data, cleaning it up, and then sending it to brands through a variety of different channels.
 These inefficient methods make communication a time-consuming and painful process - but it doesn’t have to be that way!

 The AskTreez platform enables brands to request inventory access from retailers or retailers to proactively provide access to brands.
-Brands and retailers alike can end the inventory subscription at any point in time.
+Brands and retailers alike can end the marijuana vendor managed inventory subscription at any point in time.

 With retailer consent and hourly updates, a brand can keep a pulse on their weekly rank per product category in-store, without the need for multiple touch-points with the retailer each week.
 Sales ranking is not a whole number because it represents an average of the brand’s daily rank across the week, giving a truer representation of performance.

-Get a leg-up on your competition with the insights and reports available through AskTreez.
+Get a leg-up on your competition with the insights and marijuana vendor managed inventory reports available through AskTreez.
 If you’re already powered by Treez, ask your Customer Success Manager to get you set up on AskTreez.